Metacello/metacello/docs/MetacelloScriptingAPI.md

   load.
 ```

-will download the `ConfigurationOfSeaside30` package from
+downloads the `ConfigurationOfSeaside30` package from
 `http:www.squeaksource.com/MetacelloRepository` and
 proceed to load the `default` group of `Seaside 3.0.7` into your image.